c3lang/c3-web/src/content/docs/FAQ/allfeatures.md

 ### Changed

-1. Compound literals use `Type { ... }` rather than `(Type) { ... }`
-2. Operator precedence of bit operations is higher than `+` and `-`.
+1. Operator precedence of bit operations is higher than `+` and `-`.
-3. Well defined-evaluation order: left-to-right, assignment after expression evaluation.
+2. Well defined-evaluation order: left-to-right, assignment after expression evaluation.
-4. `sizeof` is `$sizeof` and only works on expressions.
+3. `sizeof` is `$sizeof` and only works on expressions.
 Use `Type.sizeof` on types.
-5. `alignof` is `$alignof` for expressions.
+4. `alignof` is `$alignof` for expressions.
 Types use `Type.alignof`.
-6. Narrowing conversions are only allowed if all sub-expressions is as small or smaller than the type.
+5. Narrowing conversions are only allowed if all sub-expressions is as small or smaller than the type.
-7. Widening conversions are only allowed on simple expressions (i.e. most binary expressions and some unary may not be widened)
+6. Widening conversions are only allowed on simple expressions (i.e. most binary expressions and some unary may not be widened)

 ### Removed